nochumpsnonancies/fermi-paradox-jam/writings/design-considerations.markdown

 ===================================================

 The Fermi Paradox is an important cultural hallmark for Human conscience.
-The assertion of existence and the contact with other sentient being, of however complex backstory, would augment our experience of reality in unimaginable ways.
+The assertion of existence and the contact with other sentient being, of however complex background, would augment our experience of reality in unimaginable ways.
-The nature of such encounter could mean anything from total annihillation of our resourceful solar system, to enslavement of our race, or, more simple, revolutions on science, shifts of power, the end of some religions and creation of new ones.
+The nature of such encounter could mean anything from total annihilation of our resourceful solar system, to enslavement of our race, or, more simple, revolutions on science, shifts of power, the end of some religions and creation of new ones.

 But the reality in which we exist is already tough.
 Staying alive is not easy.
 Living meaningfully is actually hard.